12th February 2020

 This is difficult to answer, as research into cannabis and the chemicals in cannabis is still in its infancy.
 Most of the research so far has involved work in cells and mice.
 THC and CBD are two of the main cannabinoids found in the cannabis plant.

 Some cannabinoids inhibit the growth of tumour cells in test tubes and mice, but others encourage growth.
-For a more detailed breakdown of the current science, give this article a go.
 Human studies are still small and hard to come by.

 A class of chemical compounds found in the cannabis plant